Key takeaways

 Gather all the information you have available.
 If there are things you can share with the rest of the group before the meeting, send it to them so they have time to review.

-Duncan Ridley is part of Brightwater’s Carers Recognition Advisory Group.
+Duncan Ridley is part of Brightwater’s Resident community.
 He shared information with his sons about his wife’s care options prior to deciding on a residential facility.

 “I’d given them the My Aged Care handbook of all of the facilities,” Duncan said.